alexruco/kurt-plugin/README.md

 ## 📝 Description

-The Kurt Plugin is a minimalistic WordPress plugin designed to generate a JSON file containing links present in each page, post, CPT, or sitemap, along with the URLs where each link was found.
+The Kurt Plugin is a minimalistic WordPress plugin designed to internally crawl a website, generate a JSON file containing links present in each page, post, CPT, or sitemap, along with the URLs where each link was found.
 It also checks if each URL is available, adding a ✅ true or ❌ false value to indicate its availability.

 ## 🌟 Features